pensjonatus/flash-fiction/blog/the-notebook.md

 ---
-title: 'The Notebook'
+title: The Notebook
 date: '2013-05-02'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The car garage was waiting to be become the setting of a scene.
 There were tools